Protect Your Rights – What You Need to Know About Your DWI Charges

 ALR Hearings & the Future of Your License

 The Department of Public Safety (DPS) suspends around 100,000 licenses each year due to DWI arrests.
 This process is referred to as Administrative License Revocation (ALR), and is authorized under Sections 524 and 724 of the Texas Transportation Code.
 This is a civil action that is entirely separate from any criminal proceedings as it strictly addresses the future of your driver's license.
-Even if you are found not guilty for your criminal DWI charge, a Fort Worth DWI lawyer will still have to challenge the administrative aspect of your driver's license suspension with the DPS.
+Even if you are found not guilty for your criminal DWI charge, a Tarrant County DWI lawyer will still have to challenge the administrative aspect of your driver's license suspension with the DPS.
 We will be able to represent you at the ALR hearing, in which case we will take this opportunity to present evidence and fight so that you can retain your driver's license.

 Whenever you are facing criminal charges in Texas, you have inalienable rights after an arrest including: